droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <p>As you observe the halo of shadows surrounding her, you notice that it seems to be not a single shadow, but an assembly of countless overlapping amorphous, indistinct silhouettes.
 Though Varushka makes no move to acknowledge or recognize their presence, they whisper incessantly into her ears, their cold, hollow voices seeming to darken the room further with every word.</p>
 </div>

-A player who asks Varushka or succeeds in a DC 13 Wisdom (Insight) check learns that Varushka neither perceives the silhouettes nor realizes that they’re there.
+A player who asks Varushka or succeeds in a DC 13 Perception check to Sense Motive learns that Varushka neither perceives the silhouettes nor realizes that they’re there.
 A player who approaches Varushka or who succeeds on a DC 15 Wisdom (Perception) check can make out a few words and phrases from the cacophony of whispers:

 * “They’ll leave you, just like her."
 * “Why should they escape your fate?"